Projections of Higher Dimensional Subspaces and Generalized Multiview Varieties: Introduction

 A plethora of literature has explored various generalizations of linear projections of points from projective spaces, and we present a selection of notable contributions in this paragraph.
-Shashua and Wolf \cite{wolf2002projection} examine projections $\mathbb{P}^N \dashrightarrow \mathbb{P}^2$ for values of $n$ ranging from 3 to 6, focusing on the analysis of dynamic scenes.
+Shashua and Wolf \cite{wolf2002projection} examine projections $\mathbb{P}^N \dashrightarrow \mathbb{P}^2$ for values of $N$ ranging from 3 to 6, focusing on the analysis of dynamic scenes.
 Work by Hartley and Vidal \cite{hartley2008perspective} models non-rigid structure and motion under perspectitve projection as projects $\PP^{3k}\dashrightarrow \PP^2$.
 Rydell et al. \cite{rydell2023theoretical}, in their investigation of triangulation that preserves incidence relations, consider projections $\mathbb{P}^2 \dashrightarrow \mathbb{P}^1$ and $\mathbb{P}^1 \dashrightarrow \mathbb{P}^1$, which also appear in other work \cite{quan1997affine,faugeras1998self}.
 In addition, $\PP^3\dashrightarrow\PP^1$ is commonly used to model radial cameras \cite{thirthala2005multi,thirthala2005radial,hruby2023four}.
 Studies on linear rational maps from $\mathbb{P}^N$, where $N$ is any natural number, have been conducted by Li \cite{li2018images}, and Bertolini et al. \cite{bertolini2022smooth}, who study associated critical loci, i.e. where projective reconstruction fails.
 Further, in this general setting, constraints for camera calibration can be obtained from Grassmann tensors as introduced by Hartley and Schaffalitzky \cite{hartley2009reconstruction}, whose work was recently seen in a new, more algebraic light \cite{ito2020projective}.

-Projecting lines instead of points leads to the study of line multiview varieties.
-Previous work in \cite{faugeras1995geometry,Kileel_Thesis} covered these varieties from a three-view perspective, while their comprehensive development was first established in \cite{breiding2022line,breiding2023line}.
-Let $\Ca$ denote a camera arrangement, and consider a line $L$ spanned by the points $X_0$ and $X_1$ in $\PP^3$.
-We define the line $C_i\cdot L$ as the line spanned by $C_iX_0$ and $C_iX_1$.
-Denoting the Grassmannian of projective $k$-dimensional (projective) subspaces of $\PP^N$ by $\Gr(k,\PP^N)$, this leads to the following rational map
+Regarding the projection of lines, previous work \cite{faugeras1995geometry,Kileel_Thesis} studied three-view geometry.
+The general framework was presented in \cite{breiding2023line,breiding2023LMI}.
+For a line $L$ spanned by $X_0$ and $X_1$ in $\PP^3$, define the projection $C_i\cdot L$ as the line spanned by $C_iX_0$ and $C_iX_1$ in $\PP^2$.
+Denoting the Grassmannian of projective $k$-dimensional (projective) subspaces of $\PP^N$ by $\Gr(k,\PP^N)$, we get

 The Zariski closure of the image of this map is referred to as the \textit{line multiview variety}, denoted $\mathcal{L}_{\Ca}$.